 You can’t get monster arms without building the triceps.
 While massive biceps might look like they take up more space, let’s just say you can’t show up to the gun show without bulging triceps.
-In fact, the triceps muscle takes up nearly 60% of your upper arm mass, so whether you’re a bodybuilder or someone just looking to get jacked, these 9 tricep workouts for men are going to help you build monster size on the back of your arms.
+In fact, the triceps muscle takes up nearly 60% of your upper arm mass.
+So whether you’re a bodybuilder or someone just looking to get jacked, you need to incorporate the 9 best tricep workouts for men to help you build monster-size muscles on the back of your arms.

 Tricep Workouts For Men - The Secret To Monster Arms